vsvipul/CompetitiveCoding/README.md

-# CompetitiveCoding
+## CompetitiveCoding
-This repository contains solutions to problems of various Competitive Coding websites like HackerEarth and SPOJ.
+This repository contains solutions to problems of various Competitive Coding websites like CodeChef and SPOJ.
-Read solutions only if you have tried very hard and couldn't find the solution to a particular problem..
+Read the solutions only if you have tried very hard and couldn't find the solution to a particular problem..